 INTERMEDIATE ACCOUNTING I (4 credits) Review of basic accounting concepts and principles, financial statements, the accounting process, cash and temporary investments, receivables, inventories and cost procedures.
 Statement of cash flows, the time-value-of-money inventory cost allocations, valuation procedures and estimation are discussed.
-Computer problems are solved using Lotus 1-2-3 or Excel spreadsheet programs.
+Computer problems are solved using accounting software.
 Prerequisite: ACCT 111 with a grade of C or higher.

 INTERMEDIATE ACCOUNTING II (4 credits) Comprehensive overview of liability relationships and owner's equity.
 Accounting for corporations is discussed.
 The importance of accounting for long-term bonds and investments, leases, retained earnings and their distribution is presented.
 Accounting for pensions, revenue recognition and financial reporting are covered.
 The acquisition, utilization and retirement of operating assets is covered.
-Lotus 1-2-3 or Excel spreadsheet programs are utilized.
+Computer problems are solved using accounting software.
 Prerequisite: ACCT 212.